lotlordx/kubernetes_service/README.md

 Language preference used in the developement of this service was Python3 , built on top of Django Rest Framework.

-## How to Build and Run the application

-This service assumes that you have Python 3 >  duely installed on your system preferably on a Linux or mac Os, Windows is also greatly acceptable too, provided you have the Python [installer](https://www.python.org/ftp/python/3.5.1/python-3.5.1-amd64.exe) installed, making sure you check the Add Python 3.5 to ENVIROMENT PATH checkbox.
-In cmd.exe run.

-Building and Running the application is seamless :) trust me..
-The service was ought to be a containerized application but I didn't want to have the image online  due to the instructions given.

-Thus i decided to write a bash script to automate your build..

 ## Unit Testing

 Test driven development (TDD) was implemented in the development of this service .
 To intiate the test kindly run the